Jamahl/roomxvi-2026/src/content/how-to-build-a-saas-in-three-days-ai.md

 <img src="/images/img-1.png" alt="Vibe Coding Process" style="width: 50%; display: block; margin: 50px auto;" class="rounded-xl shadow-lg border border-gray-800" />

 AI-assisted software development is just getting wild.
 Lovable, Cursor et al are growing like crazy.
 I like Lovable, but it’s not what I wanted to use.
-I wanted more learning, to be closer to the code, and more friction.
-To this end, I’ve been using Windsurf for the past 8 or 9 months for random projects.
+I wanted to be closer to the code which allowed me to learn more, and added friction which made it more enjoyable.
+To this end, I’ve been using Windsurf for the past 8 or 9 months for random projects (see [github](https://github.com/jamahl)).
 I’ve tried a lot of the latest tools and settled on a stack that I’ve been really enjoying to use.
-This article goes through the process of how I built and deployed a fully functioning web application ([vidviso.com](http://vidviso.com)) using the latest AI tools.
+This article goes through the process of how I built and deployed a fully functioning web application ([vidviso.com](http://vidviso.com)) using the latest AI tools and a mini guide if you're interested in doing something similar.
 > Note: the goal was learning and having fun, not to attain perfection or become an engineer.

 I’ve been playing around with code for ~10 years but I’m not an engineer.
 I used to edit free bootstrap templates I downloaded online to learn how websites were put together.
 But I could never sit down and learn python or javascript for more than an hour, so I became comfortable with nocode tools and kept playing around.
-When ChatGPT first came out, I was using it to help me build TwiML scripts for building a Twilio app.
+When ChatGPT first came out, I was using it to help me build TwiML scripts for building a Twilio app and learn how to set up scripts to automate daily tasks.
 RAG wasn’t a thing, context windows were tiny, hallucinations frequent and prompt engineering was in it’s infancy.
 But it worked and it was exciting, allowing me to create things I’ve never been able to before.
 And in the past couple of years as tooling as got better, my ability to make ideas of mine a reality became easier and easier.
 Now we have models and IDEs that can zero-shot complex logic with backend, frontend, design, database, APIs, and deployment covered.
 The world is wild, and it’s only getting wilder.

 Starting with an idea
 ---------------------

-I came across a company called TwelveLabs, an API-first product that understands video and have a suite of endpoints that can do cool things.
-I jumped into their open playground and thought it was quite magical, allowing you to search through video using natural language for moments ie if you upload a football match, you can search for moments such as "*all headed shots on goal*", "*find me all the big tackles*" or "*generate me a 30 second clip of players arguing with the referee*".
+I came across a company called [TwelveLabs](https://www.twelvelabs.io/), an API-first product that understands video content incredibly well and have a suite of endpoints that can do cool things.
+I jumped into their open playground and new I was playing with some special sauce.
+It allows you to search through video using natural language for moments ie if you upload a football match, you can search for moments such as "*all headed shots on goal*", "*find me all the big tackles*" or "*generate me a 30 second clip of players arguing with the referee*".
 My mind started firing.
 I wanted to see how quickly I could build something.
 I thought sports was a good place to start, to I set out to build a simple MVP where you can:

 *   1 - upload a video and search for moments